Overdraft Privilege Disclosure

 Payment Order of Items

 The payments you authorize against your account may not be presented to us in the order in which you authorized them.
 The order in which items are presented may affect the amount of overdraft fees you incur.
-Generally, items in which the bank is directly liable (such as cashed checks, official check purchases, debit card purchases, and ATM withdrawals) are paid first.
-We then pay any items that were submitted electronically, such as ACH items, preauthorized automatic transfers, telephone-initiated transfers and any other electronic transfers.
-Finally, we pay the remaining items based on lowest dollar amount to highest dollar amount.
+When processing items drawn on your account, our policy is to pay them according to the Tran Code priority and the dollar amount.
+We pay the priority items first from smallest to largest dollar amount and then all other items regardless of priority from smallest to largest dollar amount.
+Priority items are Visa Debit card purchases, ATM withdrawals, checks cashed by our tellers, checks made payable to Citizens Bank, and telephone or internet initiated transfers.
+All other items would be considered non-priority items, such as other checks written, Automated Clearing House items (ACHs), preauthorized automatic transfers, and account fees.
 We reserve the right to change the order of payment without notice to you if we suspect fraud or possible illegal activity affecting your account.

 NOTE: Please be aware that holds placed on your account for pending electronic transactions, such as hotel or rental car deposits and authorized point-of-sale debit card transactions (pay at the pump, etc.), reduce your available balance and may cause your account to become overdrawn.